neoclient/neoclient/examples/query-params/README.md

 # examples/query-params
-Example for the `Queries` parameter
+Example for the `QueryParams` parameter

 ## Start the Server
 ```console